-Allows you to run Scality Zenko CloudServer with multiple data backends, defined as regions.
-When using multiple data backends, a custom locationConfig.json file is mandatory.
-It will allow you to set custom regions.
-You will then need to provide associated rest\endpoints for each custom region in your config.json file.
-Learn more about multiple backends configuration
+This variable enables running CloudServer with multiple data backends, defined as regions.

+For multiple data backends, a custom locationConfig.json file is required.
+This file enables you to set custom regions.
+You must provide associated rest_endpoints for each custom region in config.json.

+Learn more about multiple-backend configurations

-If you are using Scality RING endpoints, please refer to your customer documentation.
+If you are using Scality RING endpoints, refer to your customer documentation.

-Running it with an AWS S3 hosted backend
+Running CloudServer with an AWS S3-Hosted Backend

-To run CloudServer with an S3 AWS backend, you will have to add a new section to your locationConfig.json file with the aws\s3 location type:
+To run CloudServer with an S3 AWS backend, add a new section to the locationConfig.json file with the aws_s3 location type:

 '''

 (...)

 "awsbackend": {

 "type": "aws_s3",

 "details": {

-"awsEndpoint": "s3.amazonaws.com",

 '''

 '''

+"awsEndpoint": "s3.amazonaws.com",

 "bucketName": "yourawss3bucket",

 "bucketMatch": true,

 "credentialsProfile": "aws_hosted_profile"

 }

-}(...)
+}

+(...)

 '''

-You will also have to edit your AWS credentials file to be able to use your command line tool of choice.
-This file should mention credentials for all the backends you're using.
-You can use several profiles when using multiple profiles.
+Edit your AWS credentials file to enable your preferred command-line tool.
+This file must mention credentials for all backends in use.
+You can use several profiles if multiple profiles are configured.